BackpackGearTest

 The Darn Tough Vermont website is easy to use and provides plenty of useful information especially under the “What makes them Darn Tough?” link which outlines all the knitting features of the socks.
 They also have an unconditional lifetime guarantee, which I couldn’t find more information on the website, but from the back of the packaging it says “If our socks aren’t the most comfortable and durable socks you’ve ever owned, return them for your money back”.
 This seems like a solid guarantee.

-I look forward to putting these socks through the worst Kodiak has to offer over the next several months.
-This concludes my Initial Report.
-Please check back in a couple of months for my Field Report.
+Overall I am ecstatic with the performance of these socks and will continue to wear them until they fall apart.
+This concludes my Long Term Report.
 Thanks to Backpackgeartest.org and Darn Tough Vermont for allowing me to participate in this test.

 Read more reviews of Darn Tough Vermont gear